DMS-100

 The DMS-100 is a member of the Digital Multiplex System (DMS) product line of telephone exchange switches manufactured by Northern Telecom.
-Designed during the 1970s and released in 1979, it can control 100,000 telephone lines.
+Designed during the 1970s and released in 1979, it can serve up to 100,000 telephone lines.

-The purpose of the DMS-100 Switch is to provide local service and connections to the PSTN public telephone network.
+The purpose of the DMS-100 Switch is to provide local telephone service and connections to the PSTN.
 It is designed to deliver services over subscribers' telephone lines and trunks.
 It provides plain old telephone service (POTS), mobility management for cellular phone systems, sophisticated business services such as automatic call distribution (ACD), Integrated Services Digital Network (ISDN), and Meridian Digital Centrex (MDC), formerly called Integrated Business Network (IBN).
 It also provides Intelligent Network functions (AIN, CS1-R, ETSI INAP).
-It is used in countries throughout the world.
+It is used in many countries throughout the world.

 There are also DMS-200 and DMS-250 variants for tandem switches.
 Much of the hardware used in the DMS-100, with the possible exception of the line cards, is used in other members of the DMS family, including the DMS-200 toll switch.